usnistgov/mobile-threat-catalogue/contributing.md

 ## 	[View on Github](#)

-## Providing Comments
+## Getting Started

 **Review the documentation.** No account is needed to review the updated version of the Mobile Threat Catalogue.
 Simply follow [this link](#) and enjoy at your leisure.
 However, if you wish to comment you must…

-1. **Establish a GitHub account.** In order to submit a comment through the GitHub “Issues” feature, you will need to create a GitHub account.
+1. **Establish a GitHub account.** In order to submit a comment through the GitHub "Issues" feature, you will need to create a GitHub account.
 This can be done by proceeding to [github.com/join](https://github.com/join).
-GitHub allows you to remain pseudonymous if you would like, just make sure you select the options that suit you on the “Profile” and “Emails” pages of your “Personal Settings”.
-We also highly encourage you to turn on two-factor authentication in the “Security” page, also part of “Personal Settings”.
+GitHub allows you to remain pseudonymous if you would like, just make sure you select the options that suit you on the "Profile" and "Emails" pages of your "Personal Settings."
+We also highly encourage you to turn on two-factor authentication in the "Security" page, also part of "Personal Settings."
   ![How to create account]({{ site.baseurl }}/img/create_github_account.png)

 2. **Open an issue.** As you are reading and identify comments you would like to make: